kevingivens/site/content/blog/post5.md

 I wanted to review the important concept of Local Volatility.
 Many [books](https://books.google.com/books/about/The_Volatility_Surface.html?id=P7ASlvLRsKMC&source=kp_book_description)
 and articles [1](https://en.wikipedia.org/wiki/Local_volatility), [2](http://web.math.ku.dk/~rolf/teaching/ctff03/Gatheral.1.pdf) are dedicated
 to discussing this topic.
-I won't go into great detail in a blog post I just want to give a basic overview along with implementation details in PyQL.
+I won't go into great detail here, I just want to give a basic overview along with implementation details in PyQL.

 Essentially, the idea of Local Volatility is to identify *level-dependent* diffusion that *exactly* reproduces market implied volatilities.
 The contribution of [Dupire](https://web.archive.org/web/20120907114056/http://www.risk.net/data/risk/pdf/technical/2007/risk20_0707_technical_volatility.pdf) was to prove that this diffusion is *unique*  while also providing a convenient technique for deriving it from market quotes.

-The full derivation of the local volatility function is given in section 2.2 and the appendix of [2](http://web.math.ku.dk/~rolf/teaching/ctff03/Gatheral.1.pdf)  Here, I'll just give a sketch of the approach.
+The full derivation of the local volatility function is given in section 2.2 and the appendix of [2](http://web.math.ku.dk/~rolf/teaching/ctff03/Gatheral.1.pdf).
+Here, I'll just give a sketch of the approach.

-To begin, consider a generic, *level-dependent*, 1-D stochastic process
+To begin, consider a generic, *level-dependent*, 1-D Brownian motion

 $$
 \newcommand{\f}[2]{\frac{#1}{#2}}
 \f{\partial S}{S} = \mu(t, S)\partial t + \sigma(t,S)\partial W
 $$

 Note the volatility for this process is **not** itself stochastic.
 We can use this process to model the diffusion on a equity spot price in the presence of